Cram\'{e}r type large deviations for trimmed L-statistics: Proof of Theorems and

-Consider the first term on the r.h.s. in~\eqref{proof_12_1} (treatment for the second one is the same).
-Define a~binomial random variable $S_n=\sharp \{i : U_i \le \alp+\gamma \}$, then the first term on the r.h.s. in~\eqref{proof_12_1} is equal to
+Observe that both sequences $r_n/n$ and $s_n/n$ satisfy condition~{\bf (iii)}, along with the sequence $\an=\kn/n$.
+Let us estimate the first probability on the r.h.s. in~\eqref{proof_20} (the treatment of the second one is similar).
+Define a~binomial random variable $S_n=\sharp \{i : U_i < \alp-\gamma \}$, then the first term on the r.h.s. in~\eqref{proof_20} is equal to